 - 1. Read all instructions.
 Improper use may result in bodily injury or property damage. - 2.
 Always check the vent pipe before use.
 Hold the cover up to the light and look through the vent pipe to be certain it is clear. - 3.
-Always check the air vent/cover lock to make sure it moves freely before use. - 4.
-Do not fill the pressure canner over /3 full when using it for pressure cooking.
-For soups, grains, and dry beans and peas which expand during cooking, do not fill the canner over /2 full.
+Always check the automatic air vent to make sure it moves freely before use. - 4.
+Do not fill the pressure canner over 1⁄2 full when using it for pressure cooking.
+For soups, grains, and dry beans and peas which expand during cooking, do not fill the canner over 1⁄2 full.
 Overfilling may cause a risk of blocking the vent pipe and developing excess pressure. - 5.
 Do not pressure cook applesauce, cranberries, rhubarb, cereals, pasta, split peas, or soup mixes containing dry beans and peas.
-These foods tend to foam, froth, and sputter and may block the vent pipe, overpressure plug, and air vent/cover lock. - 6.
+These foods tend to foam, froth, and sputter and may block the vent pipe, and automatic air vent. - 6.
 This appliance cooks under pressure.
 Improper use may result in scalding injury.
 Make certain the pressure canner is properly closed before operating; the cover handles must be above the body handles.
 See "How to Use" instructions. - 7.
-Do not use the pressure canner on any outdoor LP gas burner or a gas range over 12,000 BTUs.
-Doing so may result in damage to the pressure canner and/or property damage and personal injury. - 8.
 Extreme caution must be used when moving a pressure canner containing hot liquids.
 Do not touch hot surfaces.
-Use the handles or knobs. - 9.
-Do not place the pressure canner or attempt to pressure can or cook in a heated oven. - 10.
-Do not open the canner until the internal pressure has been completely reduced, the air vent/cover lock has dropped, and no steam escapes when the pressure regulator is removed.
-See "How to Use" instructions. - 11.
-To ensure safe operation and satisfactory performance, replace the overpressure plug every time you replace the sealing ring or sooner if it becomes hard, deformed, cracked, worn, or pitted.
-It is recommended that the sealing ring and overpressure plug be replaced at least every 3 years.
-Use only genuine Presto® replacement parts. - 12.
+Use the handles or the knobs. - 8.
+Do not place the pressure canner or attempt to pressure can or cook in a heated oven. - 9.
+Do not open the canner until the internal pressure has been completely reduced, the automatic air vent has dropped, and no steam escapes when the petcock screw is opened.
+See "How to Use" instructions. - 10.
+To ensure safe operation and satisfactory performance, replace the automatic air vent every time you replace the sealing ring, or sooner if it becomes hard, deformed, cracked, worn, or pitted.
+It is recommended that the sealing ring and automatic air vent be replaced at least every three years.
+Use only genuine Presto® replacement parts. - 11.
 Close supervision is necessary when the pressure canner is used near children.
-It is recommended that children not use the pressure canner. - 13.
-When operating pressure is reached, gradually lower the heat to maintain the pressure.
-If the pressure regulator is allowed to rock vigorously, excess steam will escape, the liquid will evaporate, the canner may go dry, and the food may scorch. - 14.
-Do not use this pressure canner for other than the intended use. - 15.
+It is not recommended for children use the pressure canner. - 12.
+When operating pressure is reached, gradually lower the heat to maintain the pressure. - 13.
+Do not use this pressure canner for other than the intended use. - 14.
 Do not use this pressure canner for pressure frying with oil.